 During week two of pregnancy, you may start to notice changes in your body.
 These can include an increase in fatigue and sudden nausea.
 You may also experience soreness or tenderness in the breasts as they adjust to prepare for breastfeeding.

-Another physical change you may notice is a slight increase in your basal body temperature due to hormonal shifts within the body.
-Your pulse rate will be slightly higher than usual and your blood pressure could decrease too.
+Another physical change you may notice is a slight increase in your basal body temperature due to hormonal shifts.
+Your pulse rate will be slightly higher than usual, and your blood pressure may also decrease.
 It’s important to keep track of any unusual symptoms or sensations you feel during this time.

 Your emotions are likely going through some changes as well throughout week two of pregnancy.
 Feelings such as fear and excitement are both normal during this time period.
-As long as you take care of yourself and stay informed about what’s happening with your body, these feelings should become more manageable as the weeks progress.
+As long as you take care of yourself, these feelings should become more manageable as the weeks progress.

 Common Symptoms During Week 2